Skip to main content

 • Eligibility: Any user with access to a project or environment can subscribe to pipeline notifications.

-• Scope: Notifications are sent for failures in pipelines triggered by schedules or API executed pipelines.
+• Scope: Notifications are sent for pipelines triggered by schedules or API-executed pipelines.

 Pipelines that are run manually through don’t generate notifications.